The following papers are drafts. Please do not cite or quote without permission. Comments welcome!

 Comments on Peter Lasersohn’s paper “Relative Truth, Speaker Commitment, and Control of Implicit Arguments” from the 2006 Rutgers Semantics Workshop.
 (Note: Lasersohn’s paper has changed slightly since these comments were written.)

-“In What Sense (If Any) Is Logic Normative for Thought?” (version of April 21, 2004; presented at the 2004 Central Division APA symposium on the normativity of logic.
+John MacFarlane, “In What Sense (If Any) Is Logic Normative for Thought?”, unpublished. [preprint] (Presented at the 2004 Central Division APA symposium on the normativity of logic.
 I think there is a lot that is wrong or confused in this paper, but also some things that are right.
-I hope to return to this project in the future.)
+I hope to return to this project in the future. )

 Logic is often said to provide norms for thought or reasoning.
 Indeed, this idea is central to the way in which logic has traditionally been defined as a discipline, and without it, it is not clear how we would distinguish logic from the disciplines that crowd it on all sides: psychology, metaphysics, mathematics, and semantics.
 But it turns out to be surprisingly hard to say how facts about the validity of inferences relate to norms for reasoning, and some philosophers have concluded that the whole idea is confused.
 In this talk I will survey a space of possible “bridge principles” connecting logical facts with norms for reasoning.
 After discussing some considerations relevant to choosing between these bridge principles, I will defend two of them.
 I will then consider the implications of various choices of bridge principle for the long-standing debates about the roles of relevance, necessity, and formality in our notion of logical consequence.
 The methodological aim of the talk is to provide an alternative to the usual brute appeals to our “intuitions” about logical consequence in these fundamental debates.